boneys/GitHub_PoC/README.md

-# This site has been protect by InFosec team to protect the domain from Takeover
+# This site has been protect by Infosec team to protect the domain from Takeover